-Estimated budget will have to be:
+Estimated budget prepared before signature of each Specific Agreement will have to be:

 - sufficiently detailed to permit identification, monitoring and checking of the costs; - balanced, i.e. total income and total costs must equal; - consistent with the work plan; - expressed in Euro.